lbryio/lbry-docker/contrib/systemd-cloud-init.md

 ### Utilize lbrycrd-cli

 You can use lbrycrd-cli from the host console.
-A bash alias has been added to `/root/.bash_aliases` that invokes lbrycrd-cli in its own container.
+A bash alias gets added to `/root/.bash_aliases` that invokes lbrycrd-cli in its own container.

 ```